aaron777collins/Easy-Math-Substitution/README.md

 Thats it, enjoy!

 Note:
-Pressing ! may trigger your keyboard to switch to latvian or some other language (depending on your hot-key) If this happens, press your windows key (⊞ Win) + Space to switch back.
+Pressing ! may trigger your keyboard to switch to Latvian or some other language (depending on your hot-key) If this happens, press your windows key (⊞ Win) + Space to switch back.
 (Or un-bind the hot-key) Hope this solves any confusion!